GSA/digitalgov.gov/content/news/2019/06/2019-06-18-introducing-a-guide-paperwork-reduction-act.md

 Work doesn’t stop now that the PRA Guide is released.
 OIRA and Digital.gov are committed to addressing the challenges [uncovered by the user research](https://github.com/GSA/digitalgov-pra/wiki/Summary) so far, and continuing this research.

 What we need most from you right now, though, is feedback!
 Does the PRA Guide answer your questions?
 Is something missing or still unclear?
-You can give feedback in [our open code repository on GitHub](https://github.com/GSA/digitalgov-pra), or send directly to [PRA@OMB.EOP.GOV](mailto:%70%72%61@%6F%6D%62.%65%6F%70.%67%6F%76
+You can give feedback in [our open code repository on GitHub](https://github.com/GSA/digitalgov-pra), or send directly to <a href="mailto:%70%72%61@%6F%6D%62.%65%6F%70.%67%6F%76
-?subject=PRA%20Website:%20Site%20Feedback&body=Please%20fill%20out%20the%20information%20below%0A%0A%0AWhat%20were%20you%20trying%20to%20do?%0A%0A%0AGeneral%20Comments).
+?subject=PRA%20Website:%20Site%20Feedback&body=Please%20fill%20out%20the%20information%20below%0A%0A%0AWhat%20were%20you%20trying%20to%20do?%0A%0A%0AGeneral%20Comments">PRA@OMB.EOP.GOV</a>.